amirhossein-haerian/kth-api/README.md

 - Then, try to retrieve the same data with the _GET /v1/data/{id}_ endpoint.

 ## Assignments

+The assigments aim to add endpoints for full CRUD functionality, and then to further enhance the API.

 1. Change the data endpoints to handle values with `firstName` and `lastName`, instead of just `name`.
 Example: `{ "name": "John Doe" }` to `{ "firstName": "John", "lastName": "Doe"}`.
 2. Add `PUT` and `DELETE` data endpoints.